chrilves/chrilves.github.io/hugo-dev/content/posts/gadts_intro.md

 }
 ```

 *GADTs* are an example of *Bushnell's law*.
 As you can see, they are easy to learn but can be used in very tricky situations which makes them hard to master.
-They are clearly very helpful in many situations but it seems they are still unfortunately very little used. *Haskell* supports them very well! *Scala*'s support is actually very good but not as good as *Haskell*. *Scala 3* will probably support them as well as *Haslell* since *Dotty*'s support is excellent.
+They are clearly very helpful in many situations but it seems they are still unfortunately very little used. *Haskell* supports them very well! *Scala*'s support is actually very good but not as good as *Haskell*'s. *Scala 3* will probably support them as well as *Haskell* since *Dotty*'s support is excellent.
 The only two other mainstream languages i know supporting them are *OCaml* and *Haxe*.
 Even if those two have a very good support, their lack of *Higer-Kinded types* forbids the most interesting uses.

 As you probably know, it is possible to define a `fold` functor for every *Algebraic Data Type*.
 It is also possible to define `fold` functions for every *GADT*.
 As an exercise, try to define fold functions for the following *GADTs*: